Eridania quadrangle: Glacial features

 Glaciers, loosely defined as patches of currently or recently flowing ice, are thought to be present across large but restricted areas of the modern Martian surface, and are inferred to have been more widely distributed at times in the past.
 Lobate convex features on the surface known as viscous flow features and lobate debris aprons, which show the characteristics of non-Newtonian flow, are now almost unanimously regarded as true glaciers.
+Today, after years of observations, we consider lobate debris aprons (LDA's) and lineated valley fill (LVF) basically the same--mostly ice with a covering of debris, their shapes (and names) are dependent on their locations.
+When confined within a valley, LVF is present; in contrast when not confined, this flowing debris covered ice spreads out to form LDA's.

 Lake

 The Eridania Basin, located near 180 E and 30 South, is thought to have contained a large lake with a depth of 1 km in places.
 The basin is composed of a group of eroded and connected topographically impact basins.
 The lake has been estimated to have an area of 3,000,000 square kilometers.
 Water from this lake entered Ma'adim Vallis which starts at the lake's north boundary.
 It is surrounded by valley networks that all end at the same elevation, suggesting that they emptied into a lake.
-Magnessium-rich clay minerals and opaline silica have been detected in the area.
+Magnesium-rich clay minerals and opaline silica have been detected in the area.
 These minerals are consistent with the presence of a large lake.

 The region of this lake shows strong evidence for ancient magnetism on Mars.
 It has been suggested that the crust was pulled apart here, as on plate boundaries on the Earth.
 There are high levels of potassium in the area which may point to a deep mantle source for volcanism or major changes in the crust.

 Later research with CRISM found thick deposits, greater than 400 meters thick, that contained the minerals saponite, talc-saponite, Fe-rich mica (for example, glauconite-nontronite), Fe- and Mg-serpentine, Mg-Fe-Ca-carbonate and probable Fe-sulphide.
 The Fe-sulphide probably formed in deep water from water heated by volcanoes.
 Analyses from the Mars Reconnaissance Orbiter provided evidence of ancient hydrothermal seafloor deposits in Eridania basin, suggesting that hydrothermal vents pumped mineral-laden water directly into this ancient Martian lake.

-Craters
+Some sources say clay deposits can be up to 2 km thick.

 Latitude dependent mantle

 Much of the Martian surface is covered with a thick ice-rich, mantle layer that has fallen from the sky a number of times in the past.
 In some places a number of layers are visible in the mantle.
 Some surfaces in Eridania are covered with this ice-rich mantling unit.
 In some places the surface displays a pitted or dissected texture; these textures are suggestive of material that once held ice that has since disappeared allowing the remaining soil to collapse into the subsurface.